frioux/dotfiles/README.rst

 Tests should be run by opening up each relevant file in the ``tests`` directory, running through the tests in the file and verifying that the expected behavior is observed.

+After running each test the files in the git repository should be reverted and any newly created files should be deleted.
+To revert files in the git repository use:

+	git checkout -- test_files/